iamsanga/job-portal/README.md

    1) Go to job-portal folder and run   npm i --prefix frontend/
    2) Once node istalled run  npm run serve --prefix frontend/

-# Note: Logs of server will be logged in logs folder of frontend & backend
+# Note: Logs of server will be logged in logs folder of frontend & backend.